mnannola/ember-cli-aframe/README.md

 *  and go to http://localhost:4200.

 ## Basic Usage
 This addon includes ember components which are thin wrappers around a-frame components.
+To see the components in action, head on over to the [Demo Page](https://mnannola.github.io/ember-cli-aframe/).
+You can also use the standard a-frame html syntax since this addon imports the a-frame library.

 ## Running Tests